hasura/ndc-qdrant/README.md

     ```ts-node ./src/index.ts configuration serve```

-    You can then send a CURL request specifying the qdrant_url and (optionally) qdrant_api_key to get the configuration file.
+    You can then send a CURL request specifying the qdrant_url and qdrant_api_key to get the configuration file.

     Example: